 - A Paediatric Neurologist should be consulted if there is uncertainty.

 - Using intravenous formulation, levetiracetam can be used in emergency situations, e.g. status epilepsy.
-Similar dosage is used for intravenous administration if patient is already on oral levetiracetam.
+A similar dosage is used for intravenous administration if the patient is already on oral levetiracetam.

 Commonly used regime